-Habitat extent NZTM 2000 Northings NZTM 2000 Eastings Description of Nationally Threatened or At Risk species (Nationally threatened freshwater species are bold) Critical Periods Nationally threatened Freshwater Species an their critical habitat attributes (for Te Whanganui-a-Tara and Te Awarua-o-Porirua whaitua) This site provides non-breeding habitat for almost 100% of the regional population of Arctic-breeding migrant shorebirds, including bar-tailed godwits, Pacific golden plovers, sharptailed and pectoral sandpipers.
-This site provides non-breeding foraging and roosting habitat for >50% of the regional breeding population of banded dotterels.
-This site provides non-breeding foraging and roosting habitat for >33% of the regional breeding population of pied stilts.
-This site provides foraging and roosting habitat for >25% of the regional breeding population of Caspian tern.
-This site provides non-breeding foraging and roosting habitat for >10% of the regional breeding population of black-fronted dotterel.
-This site provides breeding habitat for >5% of the regional population of
+Schedule F2b Significant habitats for indigenous birds in lakes Habitat extent NZTM 2000 Northings NZTM 2000 Eastings Description of Nationally Threatened or At Risk species (Nationally threatened freshwater species are bold) Critical Periods Nationally threatened Freshwater Species and their critical habitat attributes (for Te Whanganui-a-Tara and Te Awarua-o-Porirua whaitua) This site provides non-breeding habitat for almost 100% of the regional population of Arctic-breeding migrant shorebirds, including bar-tailed godwits, Pacific golden plovers, sharptailed and pectoral sandpipers.This site provides non-breeding foraging and roosting habitat for >50% of the regional breeding population of banded dotterels.This site provides non-breeding foraging and roosting habitat for >33% of the regional breeding population of pied stilts.This site provides foraging and roosting habitat for >33% of the regional breeding population of pied stilts.This site provides foraging and roosting habitat for >25% of the regional breeding foraging and roosting habitat for >10% of the regional breeding population of black- fronted dotterel.This site provides breeding habitat for >5% of the regional population of Australasian bittern.This site provides breeding habitat for >5% of the regional population of Australasian bittern.

-Habitat extent NZTM 2000 Northings NZTM 2000 Eastings Description of Nationally Threatened or At Risk species (Nationally threatened freshwater species are bold) Critical Periods Nationally threatened Freshwater Species and their critical habitat attributes (for Te Whanganui-a-Tara and Te Awarua-o-Porirua whaitua)

-regionally significant populations of

-indigenous waterfowl species including

-black swans, paradise shelducks, grey teal

-and Australasian shoveler.

-At least twelve Sixteen Nationally

-tThreatened or aAt rRisk are known to be

-resident or regular visitors to occur at this

-site: Australasian bittern, banded

-dotterel, bar-tailed godwit, black-billed

-gull, black-fronted dotterel, black-fronted

-tern, NZ dabchick, Australasian bittern,

-white heron, royal spoonbill, black shag,

-Caspian Tern , little black shag, grey duck,

-kotuku, New Zealand dabchick, royal

-spoonbill, South Island pied

-oystercatcher , banded dotterel, variable

-oystercatcher, bar-tailed godwit, , black-

-billed gull and, and, wrybill.

-Indigenous diadromous fish migrating to

-and from the rivers draining to Lake

-Wairarapa pass through the lake during

-their migration.
-Burlings Stream,

-Brocketts Stream, the Taukerenikau River

-and their tributaries are recognised for

-their migratory indigenous fish values
+Habitat extent NZTM 2000 Northings NZTM 2000 Eastings Description of Nationally Threatened or At Risk species (Nationally threatened freshwater species are bold) Critical Periods Nationally threatened Freshwater Species and their critical habitat attributes (for Te Whanganui-a-Tara and Te Awarua-o-Porirua whaitua) regionally significant populations of indigenous waterfowl species including black swans, paradise shelducks, grey teal and Australasian shoveler.
+At least twelve Sixteen Nationally \$\mathbf{t}\$ Threatened or $\frac{1}{2}$ At $\frac{1}{2}$ Risk are known to be resident or regular visitors to occur at this site: Australasian bittern, banded dotterel, bar-tailed godwit, black-billed gull, black-fronted dotterel, black-fronted tern, NZ dabchick, Australasian bittern, white heron, royal spoonbill, black shag, Caspian Tern, little black shag, grey duck, kotuku, New Zealand dabchick, royal spoonbill, South Island pied oystercatcher, banded dotterel, variable oystercatcher, bar-tailed godwit, , black- billed gull and, and , wrybill.
+Indigenous diadromous fish migrating to and from the rivers draining to Lake Wairarapa pass through the lake during their migration.
+Burlings Stream, Brocketts Stream, the Taukerenikau River and their tributaries are recognised for their migratory indigenous fish values (Schedule F1).

-(Schedule F1).